telerik/fiddler-everywhere-docs/modify-and-filter-traffic/modify-traffic-with-rules.md

 To modify captured session through the **Rules**:

 1. Start any [capturing mode]({%slug capture-traffic-get-started%}) with Fiddler Everywhere and initiate the request.
-As a result, the session is captured and displayed in the **Live Traffic** list.
+As a result, the session is captured and displayed in the **Live Traffic** grid.

 1. Select the desired session and right-click to open the context menu.
 From the context menu, select **Add New Rule**.